ItotiaHarrison/Bot-Battlr/README.md

 ## Instructions
+To start, run `npm install && npm start` to get the app up and running.
 Follow along with these steps, making sure to read all of the instructions before beginning to code.

 #### 1. Fetching Bots